 Ohio Wage Garnishment Laws

 Ohio gives a judgment creditor real teeth to collect from a paycheck, but only if you follow Chapter 2716 of the Ohio Revised Code to the letter.
-There is a mandatory fifteen-day demand letter before you can even apply, a continuous-withholding order under ORC 2716.041, a strict twenty-five percent ceiling, and a debtor’s-trustee escape hatch that can stall everything.
+There is a mandatory written demand that must be at least fifteen and no more than forty-five days old when you file, a withholding figure that is the smallest of three numbers on a statutory form, a continuous order under ORC 2716.041 that is capped at 182 days the moment a rival creditor’s order reaches the same employer, and a court-appointed trustee under ORC 2329.70 that can stop the whole thing cold.
 This page walks through how Ohio wage garnishment actually works, what the law lets you take, and the one prerequisite the statute assumes you already have: the debtor’s current employer.

 The Short Version